Vehicle standards for light commercial vehicles (LCVs)

 Yes.
 Manufacturer’s approval is required.

-A modifications report in LCV Manual will also need to be completed by a suitably qualified individual at an approved test centre and presented at its next roadworthiness test (CVRT).
+A modifications report which can be viewed within the LCV Manual will also need to be completed by a suitably qualified individual at an approved test centre and presented at its next roadworthiness test (CVRT).

 Information and regulations for important vehicle components including lights, seat belts, glass and tyres.